llxor/sf/README.md

 **Config:**
 - The default config is `vim %f '+normal %lG%c|'`
-- This can be edited in `src/config.h`
+- This can be edited in `config.h`

 **Installation:**
 ```